 – High School World Language Teacher

-Arranging a field trip to Hill-Stead is easy!
+Arranging a virtual or in-person trip to Hill-Stead is easy!

-- For a description of the themed student tours we offer, please see Field Trips.
+- For a description of the themed virtual and in-person student tours we offer, please see Field Trips.

 - We will work with you to choose or design an appropriate experience.